A complete guide for farmers

 Here's the basic flow:

 MilkShelf includes built-in card billing through Stripe.
 Customers enter a card when they sign up and are charged automatically on their pickup day β no chasing payments, no Venmo requests.
-You always net your full jar price; a small processing fee is passed to the customer.
-If a customer prefers to pay cash, that option is available too and their pickups are tracked the same way.
+By default you net your full jar price β a small processing fee is added to the customer's charge β or you can choose to absorb the fees yourself in Settings β Pricing.
+If a customer prefers to pay cash, that option is available too and their pickups are tracked the same way β unless the farm has turned on Require Card Payment, in which case new customers must use a card.

 When someone visits your link, here's what they see: